pkarsy/AutomaticSchoolBellTimer/README.md

 PHOTO TODO devkit-SSR lolin32-SSR devkit-Relay

+old step Relay/SSR selection
+Most general purpose timers i have seen use electromechanical relays.
+For this project you might for example use this one

+TODO photo

+They work for AC and DC and and A wide range of voltages.
+They might have problems with inductive loads (electromechanical bells are inductive and apart from real noice produce a lot of electrical noice also !)
+Probably the quality(contact materials) of the relay plays an importand role here, but this is something I cannot discuss, I dont have the expertice nor the tools to test them.

+The other option is to use a Solid State Relay (SSR).
+They have some adavntages and disadvantages over the electromechanical Relays :
+- They work on specific conditions ususally only AC or only DC, and specific votages.
+As we are probably speak about mains voltage.
+You need a ~230V AC SSR like this one
+- Generally not well suited for inductive loads.
+I imagine not all relays are the same, but it is not very easy to know for sure.

+TODO PHOTO

+- They do not need power(+5V) only GND+A GPIO PIN
+- If they used inside specifications they can have a very long life.
+- Triac based AC solid relays are very well suited for inductive loads.
+- Cannot completly cut the power, allowing some mA to leak.
+For electromechanical bells this is OK, but I dont know about other types.
+Also check if this tiny mA leak has some safety implications, altrough it is very small to pose a threat.

 **First we will install all necessary software to the ESP board, test the functionality and only then, we will continue with the hardware assembly**

 ## STEP 3.
 Tasmota installation & configuration.